documentcloud/documentcloud/app/views/help/tour.markdown

 # Guided Tour

-DocumentCloud is a tool for organizing and working with large documents and document collections, a document viewer that makes it easier for reporters to share source material with readers and a publicly accessible repository of primary source documents that were used in journalists' investigations.
-If you're new to DocumentCloud, here's a walk through that we hope will help you get your bearings.
+sourceAFRICA is a tool for organizing and working with large documents and document collections, a document viewer that makes it easier for reporters to share source material with readers and a publicly accessible repository of primary source documents that were used in journalists' investigations.
+If you're new to sourceAFRICA, here's a walk through that we hope will help you get your bearings.

 ## Create your first project.